 The competition in the programming systems market is highly fragmented with a small number of organizations selling directly competitive solutions and a large number of smaller organizations offering less expensive solutions.
 In particular, low cost automated solutions have gained market share in recent years, where the competition is primarily based on price.
 Typically, their equipment meets a "good enough" standard, but with reduced quality, traceability, security and other software features such as factory integration software.
 Many of these competitors compete on a regional basis, with local language and support.
+Although competition in the security provisioning market is developing, we expect competition in the market to increase as security provision becomes more important.

 In addition, we compete with multiple substitute forms of device programming including "home grown" solutions.
-Programming after device placement may be done with In System Programming ("ISP").
+Programming after device placement may be done with In Circuit Test ("ICT") and In System Programming ("ISP").
 Some automotive products may also be programmed over the air ("OTA").
-IoT devices may also be programmed with ISP or OTA.
+IoT devices may also be programmed with ICT, ISP or OTA.
 In addition, new security devices may be required to be programmed using device-specific programmers developed by the semiconductor manufacturer.

-While we are not aware of any published industry market information covering the programming systems market, according to our internal analysis of competitors' revenues, we believe we continue to be the largest competitor in the programming systems equipment market and have been gaining market share, especially with our new products.
+While we are not aware of any published industry market information covering the programming systems or security provisioning market, according to our internal analysis of competitors' revenues, we believe we continue to be the largest competitor in the programming systems equipment market and have been gaining market share in recent years, especially with our new products.